 The lock time is shown at the top right and below this, the signal modulation and FEC.
-The MER (Modulation Error Ratio) and the Output Bit Rate for the total transport stream is also show.
+The MER (Modulation Error Ratio) and the Output Bit Rate for the total transport stream is also shown.

+The signal level at the tuned frequency is shown below the Output Bit Rate.
 When the NIT information is available, the NIT name and NIT Orbital Position appear.
-Reading the SDT data shows the number of "Free to Air" channels.
+Reading the SDT data from the transponder shows the number of "Free to Air" channels.
 A running count of the CB (Corrected Bit) and UCB (Uncorrected Block) errors is shown as long as the signal is locked.